Kip Simons named Head Coach of the Year; Josh Loeser and Jeff Robinson named top USAG assistants.

 "Coaching here is a dream job," Simons said.
 "There is nothing more rewarding than to see my athletes maximize their potential as gymnasts and then go on to become the best pilots in the nation.
-After seven years, I truly believe when you look at academic, gymnastics and career opportunities, there is not a better option out there than the Air Force Academy."
+After eight years, I truly believe when you look at academic, gymnastics and career opportunities, there is not a better option out there than the Air Force Academy."

 "Here at the Air Force Academy, I apply the same work-ethic that took me to the Olympic Games to mold my cadets into future leaders of character," he said.